Muhammad bin Abdulaziz Al Saud: Personal life

 Muhammad bin Abdulaziz married five times to women linked to the Al Saud family.
 One of them was his cousin Sara, daughter of his father's brother Saad bin Abdul Rahman.
 Prince Muhammad also had concubines.
 In 1945 he allegedly had an extramarital affair with an Arab-American woman in the US, and although he denied the reports, the incident caused a conflict between Prince Muhammad and the future King Faisal.

 Prince Muhammad had twenty-nine children, seventeen sons and twelve daughters.
 One of his daughters, Al Anoud, was the spouse of his nephew Khalid bin Saud, a son of King Saud.
 His eldest son, Prince Fahd, was one of the members of Al Saud Family Council established by Crown Prince Abdullah in June 2000 to discuss private issues such as business activities and marriages of younger royals to individuals who were not members of the House of Saud.
 One of his grandsons, Muhammad bin Abdulaziz bin Muhammad, was named deputy governor of Jizan Province in May 2017.

-Prince Muhammad was fond of hunting with falcons and rifles.
+In the 1940s Prince Muhammad mostly resided in Riyadh and did not stay in Hejaz for long periods.
+He was fond of hunting with falcons and rifles.
 He had philanthropic activities and was the founder of many mosques in different places.

 Legacy

-Prince Mohammad bin Abdulaziz International Airport in Medina named after Prince Mohammed.
+Prince Mohammad bin Abdulaziz International Airport in Medina is named after Prince Mohammed.
 A hospital in Riyadh, Prince Mohammed bin Abdulaziz Hospital, is also named after him.
-In 2014 the Saudi Ministry of Health started a medical complex in Sakakah, Al Jawf region, called Prince Mohammad bin Abdulaziz Medical City.
+In 2014, the Saudi Ministry of Health started a medical complex in Sakakah, Al Jawf region, called Prince Mohammad bin Abdulaziz Medical City.